Larceny (Advertisements) Act 1870: Section 3 - Limitation of actions for advertisements of reward for return of stolen property

 Every action against the printer or publisher of a newspaper to recover a forfeiture under section one hundred and two of The Larceny Act, 1861, shall be brought within six months after the forfeiture is incurred, and no such action against the printer or publisher of a newspaper shall be incurred, and no such action shall be brought unless the assent in writing of Her Majesty's Attorney General or Solicitor General for England, if the action is brought in England, or for Ireland, if the action is brought in Ireland, has been first obtained to the bringing of such action.

 Section 4 - Stay of proceedings in action brought before the passing of this Act

 Section 4 of the act was repealed by the Statute Law Revision Act 1883 (46 & 47 Vict. c.
 39).

-Legacy
+Subsequent developments

-The whole act was repealed by section 33(3) of, and part II of schedule 3 to, the Theft Act 1968.
+The whole act was repealed for England and Wales and Scotland by section 33(3) of, and part II of schedule 3 to, the Theft Act 1968 (c.
+60), which came into force on 1 January 1969.

+The whole act was repealed for Northern Ireland by section 31(2) of, and part I of schedule 3 to, the Theft Act (Northern Ireland) 1969 (c.
+16), which came into force on 1 August 1969.

 The act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of schedule 1 to, the Statute Law Revision Act 2007.